 If you want a quiet getaway with spectacular beach views and ultimate seawater experiences, Sumilon Island Cebu is the place to go.
 I thoroughly enjoyed my trip and would recommend to everyone.

-It doesn’t matter if you are a water baby who is up for any water activity or a beach bum that craves cocktail and hammock, Sumilon Island is ideal for both kinds of travellers.
+It doesn’t matter if you are a water baby who is up for any water activity or a beach bum that craves cocktail and hammocks, Sumilon Island is ideal for both kinds of travellers.
 If you are a family travelling with young kids, it gets even better as it is the perfect place to have a fabulous time with very few travelers around.

 So go ahead and book your trip right away.
 Have you been here?
 Let me know how you liked it.
 If you have any questions or need help planning, drop a comment below, and I’ll get back.